Emergency 911 Communicators

 - Call taking includes answering 911 emergency, Non emergency and text with 911 calls;

 - Receive and transmit information to/from public or police;

-- Monitor up to six radio channels for transmissions;
+- Monitor multiple radio stations for transmissions;

 - Attend court and give evidence when required.